Latvian language: Nouns

 There are two grammatical genders in Latvian (masculine and feminine) and two numbers, singular and plural.
 Nouns, adjectives, and declinable participles decline into seven cases: nominative, genitive, dative, accusative, instrumental, locative, and vocative.
 There are six declensions for nouns.

 Verbs

 There are three conjugation classes in Latvian.
 Verbs are conjugated for person, tense, mood and voice.

 Orthography

-Latvian in Latin script was first based upon the German orthography, while the alphabet of the Latgalian dialect was based on the Polish orthography.
+Latvian in Latin script was first based upon the German orthography, while the alphabet of the Standard Latgalian variety was based on the Polish orthography.
 At the beginning of the 20th century, it was replaced by a more phonologically consistent orthography.

 Standard orthography

 Today, the Latvian standard orthography employs 33 characters: